Henry George: California

 In the 1875 election, George campaigned for Democrat William Irwin, who handily won thanks to Republican vote splitting.
 A few months later, George was forced to give up the Evening Post due to a financial dispute with U.S. Senator John P. Jones.
 Unable to find work or provide for his family, George wrote to Governor Irwin, who rewarded him with the office of State Inspector of Gas Meters.
 George held that office from 1876 to 1880, during which he was able to write Progress and Poverty.
 He also supplemented his income with paid lectures.
 Among those he consulted while writing the book were former State Superintendent of Public Instruction John Swett, University of California Regent Andrew Smith Hallidie, Sacramento Bee editor James McClatchy, future Congressman James G. Maguire and future San Francisco Mayor Edward Robeson Taylor.

-Around the same time, the anti-Chinese Workingmen's Party led by Denis Kearney was seeing a meteoric rise in popularity.
+Around the same time, the anti-Chinese Workingmen's Party led by Denis Kearney was increasing in popularity.
 George supported the party and endorsed their platform, but took issue with Kearney himself.
 When California's Second Constitutional Convention was called in 1878, George was nominated as a delegate on both the Democratic and Workingmen's tickets, but lost the latter's nomination after he refused to recognize Kearney as leader of the party.
 While an anti-Kearney faction still nominated him, his refusal to toe the party line cost him the election, though he still polled the highest of any Democrat in the district.

 While campaigning for the Democrats in California, George "cast black men in the South and Chinese in the West as tools of the corporations and the rich, and as threats to white manhood."

 Imagine our Chinese population increased until it equaled or exceeded in number the whites.
 Imagine them all voters.
 Place in thought in the gubernatorial chair a canting hypocrite from the East, elected by Chinese votes, and holding office only to make as much out of it as he could before leaving the country.
 Fill up your legislature with Chinamen, Eastern adventurers, and whites from the Barbary Coast.
 Imagine Chinese militia, Chinese policemen, Chinese judges and Chinese school directors.
 Imagine the debt of the state run up at forty or fifty millions of dollars, every public fund squandered in the most shameless corruption...
 Gentlemen do you think that California in this condition would be a peaceful state?